yuzawa-san/googolplex-theater/README.md

 It may prompt you to install a version of Java.
 This automates the installation for the most part, so it is only really necessary to [update your configuration](#usage).
+The application is installed in `/opt/googolplex-theater`.
-This application is registered as a systemd service, so the `systemctl` and `journalctl` commands are useful for starting, stopping, checking status, tailing logs, etc.
+It is registered as a systemd service, so the `systemctl` and `journalctl` commands are useful for starting, stopping, checking status, tailing logs, etc.

 Perhaps this package will be released in the public repositories one day, but manual download is the only option available currently.